-Your child may be given a medicine to drink to cause drowsiness before surgery.
-It will also help make it easier for them to you when they are ready to go to the Operating Room.
+The anesthesiologist, your nurse and child life will work with you to help your child be comfortable going to surgery.
+The Child Life Specialist will assess your child's level of anxiety and understanding of their procedure, address any fears or concerns and help best prepare your child for surgery.
+If needed, your child may be given a medicine to drink to cause drowsiness before surgery.
+It will also help make it easier for them when they are ready to go to the Operating Room.
 This will be given about 15 minutes before the surgery.
 At this point, the child will need to lie down, stay in a wagon or on your lap.
 We also ask you to keep the room calm and quiet for them.

 When the surgical nurse takes your child to surgery, they will let you know where you need to wait.
-If there is not a person at the desk in the Surgery Waiting Area on the 3rd floor, please sign in on the clipboard.
-After your child has been taken to surgery, it is a good time for you to go get something to eat or drink.
+The Family Surgery Lounge is also located on the second floor.
+After your child has been taken to surgery, please be sure to check in with the receptionist in the waiting area.
+After checking in it is a good time for you to go get something to eat or drink.
 However, we ask that you do not leave the hospital and that you notify the receptionist if you are leaving the waiting area.

 If your daughter has started menses (is having periods), she will be asked to give us a urine sample for a pregnancy test.
 This is required by her Anesthesiologist for her safety while under Anesthesia.

-After your child goes to surgery, be sure to go to the Surgery Waiting Area and check in with the receptionist.
-The area is wireless so feel free to use your cell phones or computers in this area.
+The Surgery Family Lounge is wireless so feel free to use your cell phones or computers in this area.
 After checking in with the receptionist you may leave the Surgery Waiting Area to get something to eat.
 Be sure to either take a pager or leave a cell phone number.
 This is important if the surgeon needs to talk to you during surgery.
 The Family Support Nurse will be making rounds frequently between the Operating Room, the Recovery Room and the Surgery Waiting Area to keep you informed of your child's surgery and progress.
 Updates will be given every one to two hours on your child's progress throughout surgery and waking up in the Recovery Room.
 We ask that families remain on campus during surgery.